 Dating Violence: Violence between an individual who is or recently has been in a continuing and significant relationship of a romantic or sexual nature and the other party.
 It includes hurtful, repeated and intentional behavior that one person uses to maintain power and control over another in an intimate relationship.
 The behavior can manifest as abuse that is verbal, emotional, psychological, physical, or sexual.
-Some of these behaviors include: threats, name-calling, put-downs, isolation, withholding of money, physical harm, and sexual assault.
+Behaviors may include, but are not limited to: threats, name-calling, put-downs, isolation, withholding of money, physical harm, and sexual assault.